fuchain/fuchain-js/README.md

-# FUChain FUChain Driver
+# FUChain Driver

-FUChain Driver for Javascript customized by FUChain, a simple module for scaffolding FUChain projects.
+FUChain Driver for Javascript from BigchainDB Driver customized by FUChain, a simple module for scaffolding FUChain projects.

 ## Installation and Usage